-- Proof of registration/payment for an intensive language course with at least 18 hours/week of teaching (two copies)
+- Proof of registration/payment for an intensive language course with at least 18 hours/week of teaching (one copy)

-The application fee of 75.- Euro has to be paid in cash in NIS only.
+The application fee of 75.- Euro has to be paid in cash in NIS or per credit card.

 In certain cases additional documents might be required.

 Please note: Foreign students are only allowed to work in Germany for up to 120 full or 240 half days per year.
 Participants in intensive language courses are not allowed to enter into employment at all.

 You have to provide the Embassy and Foreigners Authority with evidence that you are able to support yourself financially throughout the first year of your studies.
 The estimated monthly costs of living correspond to the highest rate of monthly support provided under the German Educational Assistance Act (BaföG).

 For 2024: 934.-- Euro per month; 11.208.-- Euro a year.

 1. Opening a blocked bank account